jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   and the terminal still shows passing tests

-I can try out any ideas since all the tests are passing.
-Time for a break.
+I think it is time for a break ...

 ----